AcreLens

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it generates a comprehensive land analysis report for a US property through four specific lenses, distinguishing it from siblings like get_land_quick_score or get_solar_potential.
-It specifies when to call (full analysis request) and the four modes.
+The description clearly states the tool 'Generates a comprehensive land analysis report for a US property' through four named analytical lenses, distinguishing it from siblings like quick score or solar potential.
+The verb 'generates' and the resource 'land analysis report' are specific, and the scope (US property) is explicit.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.